 Near-field scanning systems are a tool for rootcause ESD, EMI, and immunity analysis of electronic systems, as well as qualification methodology for ICs and modules.
 For emissions, they have developed into a standardized method.
 Development of universally accepted file formats for data exchange is on-going.
 Four main types of scanning have been implemented by this and other authors: Near-field EMI scanning, ESD scanning, radiated immunity scanning, and resonance scanning.
 This article concentrates on resonance scanning as a newly added method for automated EMC system analysis.

-G. Muchaidze et al., "Automated Near-Field Scanning to Identify Resonances," Proceedings of the 2008 International Symposium on Electromagnetic Compatibility - EMC Europe, Institute of Electrical and Electronics Engineers (IEEE), Sep 2008.
+G. Muchaidze et al., "Automated Near-Field Scanning to Identify Resonances," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility: EMC Europe (2008, Hamburg, Germany), Institute of Electrical and Electronics Engineers (IEEE), Sep 2008.

-2008 International Symposium on Electromagnetic Compatibility - EMC Europe
+IEEE International Symposium on Electromagnetic Compatibility (2008: Sep.
+8-12, Hamburg, Germany)

 Electrical and Computer Engineering